 But, according to the uncertainty principle, we cannot even truly know exactly the nature of everything at a given point in time, anyway.
 So no matter how much past (and present) we study, we can still never completely accurately predict the future.

 Human History is Contingency

 The history of humanity is contingent; that is, human history is accidental.
 When we look back through history it looks predetermined but that is only because of a logical fallacy.
-Instead, what has happened is only one of an infinite number of possible histories, where individual divisions of billions of people have combined to cause this particular possible history that we have.
-It could have turned out very differently and only a few things – or one thing – need have happened differently for me to have never existed, and never written this post.
+Instead, what has happened is only one of an infinite number of possible histories, where individual divisions of billions of people have combined to cause our particular possible history that we were born into.
+It could have turned out very differently and only a few things – really just one minor thing – need have happened differently for me to have never existed, and never written this post.